Tennessee vs. Ohio State Women's Basketball Predictions & Picks - December 3

 Tennessee Schedule Analysis

-- The Volunteers' signature win of the season came in a 76-73 victory on November 25 against the Oklahoma Sooners, who rank inside the top 50 (No. 38) in our computer rankings.
+- On November 25 against the Oklahoma Sooners, who rank inside the top 50 (No. 35) in our computer rankings, the Volunteers claimed their best win of the season, a 76-73 victory at a neutral site.

 Get tickets for any college basketball game this season at Ticketmaster!